edgedb/edgedb-python/docs/api/asyncio_con.rst

     Represents a transaction or savepoint block.

-    Transactions are created by calling the
+    Instances of this type are created by calling the :py:meth:`AsyncIOConnection.try_transaction()` method.
-    :py:meth:`AsyncIOConnection.transaction()` method.

     .. py:coroutinemethod:: start()